-The other movement controls you can change is the rotation, you can snap turn in increments or 30, 45 or 90 degrees.
-It’s great that you have a choice, but I wish we had free/smooth turning as the first gen of PSVR starts to drift to the left after a few hours, so snap turning doesn’t let you correctly line yourself up all the time.
-Which leads me onto the main problem with Torn and one which actually caused me to punch the floor…
+The other movement controls you can change is the rotation, you can snap turn in increments of 30, 45 or 90 degrees.
+It’s great that you have a choice, but I wish we had free/smooth turning as the first-gen of PSVR starts to drift to the left after a few hours, so snap turning doesn’t let you correctly line yourself up all the time.
+This leads me to the main problem with Torn and one which actually caused me to punch the floor…

 Torn doesn’t let you hold the Options button to recalibrate your height in-game.
 This is a major oversight and I hope the developers take this into account for their next venture.
 As such, the only way to readjust your height is to close the game from the dashboard, stand up to the height you want as your ‘default’ height, start up the game whilst sanding in this position, then when the game starts you can sit down.
 I understand that the game came from PC and it thinks that you’re stood up playing the game, but with the device you have in-game, you literally have no reason to stand up whilst playing, so the height should be adjusted accordingly.

 This is one of my main issues with the game, yet I imagine it will only affect those like me who have back issues and can’t stand for long periods.
 Those who do buy Torn, play it standing up, your knuckles will thank me later!